foqueiroz/arcdocs.github.io/_sources/usage/gpgpu.md

 The ARC3 system is the first cluster at Leeds to include GPU accelerator technologies.
 These include:

-- 2 nodes each with 24 cores, 128GB of system memory, a hard disk drive within the node with 800GB of storage and 2 x NVIDIA K80s.
+- 2 nodes each with 24 cores, 128GB of system memory, a hard disk drive within the node with 800GB capacity and 2 x NVIDIA K80 24Gbytes
-- 6 nodes each with 24 cores, 256GB of system memory, a hard disk drive within the node with 800GB of storage and 4 x NVIDIA P100s
+- 6 nodes each with 24 cores, 256GB of system memory, an SSD within the node with 650GB capacity and 4 x NVIDIA P100 12Gbytes

 ### Usage